17th Bangladesh National Film Awards

-The 17th Bangladesh National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 1992.
-The ceremony took place in Dhaka and awards were given by then President of Bangladesh.
+The 17th Bangladesh National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 1992.
+The ceremony took place in Dhaka, and awards were given by the president of Bangladesh.
 The National Film Awards are the only film awards given by the government itself.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-1992 was the 17th ceremony of National Film Awards.
+1992 was the 17th ceremony of the National Film Awards.

 List of winners

 This year awards were given in 23 categories.